sanjumsanthosh/Learn_Pytest/Chapter 7/README.md

 ### Determining Test Scope

 * Test scope can be determined by asing a series of questions like is security a concern?, should we focus on performance ? , Would loading time become a problem ? or do we need input validation ?

+### Considering softwre architecture

+* Testing stratergy fully depends on software archetecture. like which level to test, and how each modules are implemented *